Bealby/grandpas-pocket-watch-shop/TESTING.md

 - Ensure search function work with searches made in 'Product' details and 'Product' description
 - Test various product category searches.
+- Ensure that when a search is not found a message for the user is displayes on page.
 - Ensure all three icons turn from orange (`rgb(220, 149, 35, 1)`) to
   `rgb(220, 149, 35, 0.6)` when hover over.
 - All above tests should be carried on mobile devices with same results.